Main menu

 Obituaries

-On the morning of Jan.
-9, 2017, Don Micheal “Mike” Jennings peacefully passed away at the age of 66 in Arlington.
-Mike was born July 14, 1950, in Wichita Falls.
+Leighton Jared Shifflett, 24 of Graham, passed away Wednesday, Jan.
+18, 2017 in Young County.
+Funeral services will be held Sunday, Jan.
+22, at 2 p.m. at Faith Center.

-Elva Mae Davis passed away Jan.
-11, 2017 in Weatherford.
-Funeral services will be held at 11 a.m.
-Saturday, Jan.
-14, at McMillan-Satterwhite Funeral Home in Graham.
+Velma Jo Gowens, 88, passed away Friday, Jan.
+20, 2017 in Graham.
+Funeral services will be held Monday, Jan.
+23, at 11 a.m. in Salem Crestview United Methodist Church.

 Social Stream